-Mercury is a toxic metal that can be carried through air and water and causes major health problems.
+Mercury is a toxic metal that can be carried through air and water and causes significant health effects.

-Though mercury occurs naturally in rocks and minerals, human activities are responsible for much of the mercury released to the environment today.
+Though mercury occurs naturally in rocks and minerals, human activities – such as the burning of fossil fuels – are responsible for much of the mercury released into the environment today.

 Mercury Standards

-EPA and all of the NEIWPCC states have established water quality criteria for mercury.
+The U.S. EPA and all NEIWPCC member states have established water quality criteria for mercury.
 These criteria protect aquatic life and allow for safe human consumption of fish.
 Some states have also set mercury criteria for drinking water.

 All concentrations in µg/l unless otherwise noted.